dutt/trassel/readme.md

 	If you do send it synchronously you can wait for the reply which is returned from the send-function.
 	The receiver in turn may wait for a new reply from you and so on.

+Default operating mode is to send asynchronously and return directly, not waiting for the message to be handled or replied to.

 Examples
 --------
 For a more complete example see src/main.cpp.